Goualougo Triangle – the realm of chimpanzees

-Here live numerous rare animals and plants, including forest elephants, western lowland gorillas, but especially common are central (common) chimpanzees.
+Here live numerous rare animals and plants, including forest elephants, and western lowland gorillas, but especially common are central (common) chimpanzees.
 This land is well suited for great apes as the forest supplies them with a huge variety of diverse fruits little known outside this region, such as Treculia africana.

 Unique population of chimpanzees

-It is assessed than in Goualougo Triangle live some 450 – 750 chimpanzees and some 700 – 1000 gorillas.
+It is assessed that in Goualougo Triangle live some 450 – 750 chimpanzees and some 700 – 1000 gorillas.
 Contrary to other populations of these animals, here they, at least chimpanzees are constantly innovating and learning new technologies by themselves.

 Fearlessness and curiosity

 Human diseases are dangerous to chimpanzees.
 No doubts, uncontacted groups of chimpanzees have no immunity against most of these diseases.
-Thus researchers approach apes with surgical masks on – to protect the apes from possible illness.
+Thus researchers approach apes with surgical masks – to protect the apes from possible illness.

 The most sophisticated culture of great apes on Earth